pedrosalgado22/Fantasy2026/README.md

 A differential, or scouting, bonus applies if a player is selected by fewer than 5 percent of managers and exceeds 4 base points in a match.
 This is modeled using a 90 percent Poisson confidence interval around expected base points.
 The full bonus is awarded if the lower bound exceeds 4 points.
 No bonus is awarded if the upper bound is below 4 points.
 If the interval spans 4 points, the bonus is scaled by the tail probability of exceeding 4 points given the expected value.

-An elimination risk adjustment, introduced after the round of 16, subtracts an amount equal to 1.5 multiplied by the probability of the player's team not qualifying, applied after the differential bonus is calculated.
+An elimination risk adjustment, introduced after the round of 16, subtracts an amount multiplied by the probability of the player's team not qualifying, applied after the differential bonus is calculated.
 This adjustment is additive rather than proportional, so it does not disproportionately reduce the expected points of high output players.

 An attacking output penalty for goalkeepers and defenders, also introduced after the round of 16, reduces expected points from goal contributions for these positions.
 This addressed a pattern in which selections were inflated by low probability, high variance attacking outcomes, combined with the higher per goal point value assigned to these positions relative to midfielders and forwards.

 ### Squad Selection

 Squad selection is formulated as an integer linear program and solved using the CBC solver.
-The objective maximizes total expected points across an 11 player starting lineup, with captain points doubled and bench player points weighted at 0.6.
+The objective maximizes total expected points across an 11 player starting lineup, with captain points doubled and bench player points.
 Constraints include a budget of $105.0M, a 15 player squad composed of 2 goalkeepers, 5 defenders, 5 midfielders, and 3 forwards, a legal starting formation of 1 goalkeeper, 3 to 5 defenders, 3 to 5 midfielders, and 1 to 3 forwards, and a maximum of 4 players per nation.
 A maximum of 2 combined goalkeepers and defenders per nation was added after the round of 16, described in Model Evolution below.

 ### Transfer Optimization

 A separate formulation evaluates transfers from an existing squad.
-Each transfer beyond a fixed free transfer allowance is penalized by 3 points in the objective function.
-Forced transfers, required when a player becomes ineligible, are excluded from this penalty.
+Each transfer beyond the fixed free transfer allowance is penalized by 3 points in the objective function.

 ## Round Summaries

 ### Round of 16

-Transfers.
+My team: Transfers.
 Out: Jordan Pickford, Sergiño Dest, Harry Kane, Jamal Musiala.
 In: Michael Olise, Mikel Oyarzabal, Emiliano Martínez, Achraf Hakimi.

 A model error was identified in this round.
-Goal scoring probability for goalkeepers was not set to zero prior to squad selection, contributing to Emiliano Martínez being selected over Mike Maignan.
+Goal scoring probability for goalkeepers was not set to zero prior to squad selection, contributing to Emiliano Martínez being selected over Mike Maignan, which would end up costing 5-10 points down the line due to the difference in clean sheets after this point between Argentina and France.

+Standing: Still 5th place, lower gap.

-Result: 102 points, the highest recorded score in the private league for this round.
+Optimal squad selection result: 102 points, the highest recorded score in the private league for this round and a moderate outlier for the public leaderboard, with obviously an "optimal" squad having the advantage of drafting a team from scratch.

 <img width="806" height="636" alt="image" src="https://github.com/user-attachments/assets/fdb6199e-5077-418e-8d37-590c99bccb5b" />

 ### Quarter Finals

-Transfers.
+My team: Transfers.
 Out: Vinícius Júnior, Christian Pulisic, Camilo Vargas, Johan Manzambi.
 In: Brahim Díaz, Unai Simón, Jude Bellingham, Dani Olmo.

+Standing: Still 5th place, lower gap.

-Result: 82 points, second place in the private league.
+Optimal squad selection result: 82 points, second place in the private league.
 Non booster teams on the wider leaderboard scored between 85 and 90 points in this round.

 <img width="779" height="711" alt="image" src="https://github.com/user-attachments/assets/c8e4ba5f-defe-4e65-9a39-db22609f1624" />

 ### Semi Finals

-Transfers.
+My team: Transfers.
 Out: Unai Simón, Facundo Medina, Emiliano Martínez, Brahim Díaz, Achraf Hakimi.
 In: Mike Maignan, Jordan Pickford, Nahuel Molina, Anthony Gordon, Lucas Digne.

 The final selection deviated from 2 of the 5 transfers suggested by the model, Anthony Gordon was selected in place of Adrien Rabiot, and Nahuel Molina in place of Cristian Romero.
 This followed an assessment that the model was undervaluing goal and assist probability in midfield selection relative to clean sheet and appearance probability.

+Standing: 4th place, lower gap to first.

-Result: 56 points, third place in the private league.
+Optimal squad selection result: 56 points, third place in the private league.
 Non booster teams on the wider leaderboard scored between 60 and 80 points in this round.
 This is the lowest recorded result of the tournament, attributed to zero goals scored by an odds favored French attacking line across the match.

 <img width="820" height="684" alt="image" src="https://github.com/user-attachments/assets/5314cf14-8889-4adb-bbb1-add52083d021" />

 ### Final

-The model recommended squad, listed below, was not used.
-A squad weighted toward Spain was selected instead, in order to increase the probability of overtaking the private league leader rather than to maximize expected points.
+My team: Transfers recommended by the model were not used, as the only chance for a possible victory was to do something extreme ( which would not be the algorithm's output ) and hope it would pay out, with the decision being going all in on Spain hoping for a 3-0 or more win.

+Final Standing: 2nd place.

-Model recommended squad, expected points 81.98, cost $105.0M:
+Optimal recommended squad, expected points 81.98:

 * GK Mike Maignan (France) $5.0M, 3.10 EP
 * DEF Marc Cucurella (Spain) $5.1M, 3.36 EP